-Prioritize by Necessity:
+1. Prioritize by necessity

 For example, if there are any broken structural elements in your home — like a leaky roof or a rotting deck — those should be fixed sooner rather than later.
 While it’s not necessarily fun to spend money on repairs, proactively addressing issues that could result in more expensive fixes in the future is a wise move.

-As much as you may love the way top-of-the-line quartz countertops look, it might be better to go with a more affordable material choice to avoid completely draining your home improvement account.
+As much as you may love the way top-of-the-line quartz countertops look, it might be better to go with a more affordable choice to avoid completely draining your home improvement account.
 That way if a windstorm knocks a branch onto your back deck, you’ll have the money to take care of it right away (and you’ll be glad you do!).

 It’s also good to have a pre-set budget in mind as you begin a new project, and to be disciplined enough to stick to that budget.
 It can be really easy to add this or that and the dollar amount can add up quick!